ocaml-flambda/flambda-backend/ocaml/jane/doc/extensions/local/reference.md

 allocated.
 This remains the case no matter how many `local_` annotations we write inside `f`: the issue is the definition of `make`, not its uses.

-To allow the counter to be locally allocated, we need to make `Counter.make` allocate and return in caller's region.
-This can be done by `exclave_`:
+To allow the counter to be locally allocated, we need to make `Counter.make` end its region early so that it can allocate its return value in the caller's region.
+This can be done with `exclave_`:

 ```ocaml
 let make () = exclave_